Stratford-on-Avon (constituency): Current

-Constituency profile

-The constituency consists primarily of agricultural land with relatively widely spaced rural villages which are now predominantly inhabited by commuters, with its boundaries taking in the historic town of Stratford-upon-Avon itself and the south and west of the Stratford-on-Avon local government district.
-This seat and area had previously been safe for the Conservative Party regularly won with large majorities for over a century between 1909 and 2024.

-In May 2023, the Lib Dems gained majority control of the Stratford-on-Avon council for the first time in its history with a 15-seat gain.
-That compared with the Conservatives, who not only lost their majority but dropped 14 of their seats.
-On the doorstep, campaigners said issues around the town's Conservative MP came up repeatedly.

-After Stratford itself the next largest settlements in the constituency are Studley and Alcester each with just under 5,000 electors.

-Workless claimants, registered jobseekers, were in November 2012 significantly lower than the national average of 3.8%, at 1.4% of the population based on a statistical compilation by The Guardian.

 History

 Stratford-on-Avon was first created in 1885 out of the South Warwickshire constituency.
 It was competitive between the Conservative and Liberal parties, and was abolished in 1918 to be divided between the Warwick and Leamington and Rugby constituencies.

 Stratford-on-Avon was reestablished as a constituency in 1950.
 From its recreation until 2024, the seat elected only Conservative MPs.
 The earliest member, John Profumo, resigned in 1963 following a scandal involving his extramarital affair; he was followed by Angus Maude from 1963 to 1983.
 In 1983, Alan Howarth was elected; he crossed the floor in 1995 to serve as a Labour Party MP and moved to the Labour-leaning Newport East constituency for the 1997 general election.
 Howarth was succeeded by John Maples from 1997 to 2010, followed by Nadhim Zahawi from 2010 to 2024; Zahawi served as Chancellor of the Exchequer for three months in 2022.
 In the 2024 United Kingdom general election, Zahawi stood down, with Chris Clarkson replacing him as the Conservative candidate for the constituency; he was, at that time, was the MP for the Heywood and Middleton seat.
 Clarkson would eventually be unsuccessful, with the seat being taken by the Liberal Democrat Manuela Perteghella.

 With the exception of a relatively close 1963 by-election, the constituency always returned majorities of over 20% for the Conservatives between 1950 and 2024.
 Up until 1970, Labour always came second and the Liberals (when they stood) third; and the Liberal/Liberal Democratic parties came second and Labour third in every subsequent general election until 2010.
 The only occasion on which any other party has been in the top three (or managed to save their deposit) was in 2015, when UKIP came second with just over 13% of the vote.
 Since then, Labour has come second in 2017, and the Liberal Democrats in 2019.

+In May 2023, the Lib Dems gained majority control of the Stratford-on-Avon council for the first time in its history with a 15-seat gain.
+That compared with the Conservatives, who not only lost their majority but dropped 14 of their seats.
+On the doorstep, campaigners said issues around the town's Conservative MP came up repeatedly.